8Observer8/PhaserTypeScriptGulpMultiplayerGameTutorial/README.md

 Install:
 npm install

-Building the client:
+For building the client: gulp client

-gulp
+For building the server: gulp server

-Building the server:
+For building the client and the server: gulp

-tsc server.ts Player.ts --sourceMap
+For running the server and the client: press "Server/Clint" button in Debug mode in VSCode